reactjs/react.dev/beta/src/pages/reference/usestate.md

 ### Preventing re-renders with same state {/*preventing-re-renders-with-same-state*/}

 In this example, the two buttons switch the `tab` state between `'home'` and `'about'`.

-This sandbox has a helper `debugLog` function defined at the bottom which helps us keep track of the rendering behavior.
-Initially, when the sandbox loads, we display the Home tab.
-This is why you see a render of the `MySite` component and then the `Home` component.
-The logs appear twice because the sandbox runs in Strict Mode [to help find accidentally impure components](/learn/keeping-components-pure).
+This sandbox has a logging utility function that helps us visualize what React is doing.
+Initially, React renders the Home tab.
+(Double renders are due to [Strict Mode](/reference/strictmode).)

-If you press "Home" again after loading, neither the Home component nor its children will re-render.
+If you press "Home" _again_, neither the Home component nor its children will re-render.
 This is because you're calling `setTab('home')` but `tab` is already `'home'`.
 That's the special behavior of `setState` when the value is the same.

 <Sandpack>